 Myopia (also known as short-sightedness or near-sightedness) is a common condition that causes blurry distance vision.
 A combination of several factors may lead to myopia, including limited exposure to natural light, close-up work, and excessive screen time, as well as, genetic factors.

-Myopia control focuses on slowing the progression of myopia and reducing the risks associated with it.
+Myopia management focuses on slowing the progression of myopia and reducing the risks associated with it.

 Possible options for managing myopia include: